The 2020 Bloomberg Arts Internship

 If you have any questions about the 2020 Bloomberg Arts Internship, please contact Tom Bonner at firstname.lastname@example.org

 Learn more about the Bloomberg Arts Internship...

 This is Philadelphia's Bloomberg Arts Internship.
-It’s a one-of-a-kind eight-week summer internship for Philadelphia’s rising high school seniors.
+It’s a one-of-a-kind eight-week summer internship for rising high school seniors (graduating spring 2021) attending a Philadelphia public school or public charter.
 Spend your summer with Bloomberg to build your resume, prepare for your college application process, and be fully immersed in the city's amazing arts and culture scene.
 Every year, the Cultural Alliance partners with more than two dozen organizations across Philadelphia to provide paid internship experiences.
 Some of our past worksite partners have included the Pennsylvania Academy of the Fine Arts, the Academy of Natural Sciences, the Arden Theatre Company, the National Museum of American Jewish History, and many, many more.